 The Company endeavored to determine the mine or location of origin of the necessary 3TG contained in Environmental Specialties' and Bahnson's in-scope products by requesting that the Suppliers provide it with a completed CMRT.
-As noted above, for 2023, the Suppliers did not identify in product-level CMRTs any smelters or refiners in the Company's supply chain.
-Accordingly, the Company also does not have information on the mine or location of origin of the 3TG in Environmental Specialties' and Bahnson's in-scope products.
+The Company has not listed countries of origin of the minerals processed by the smelters and refiners described in the table above since it did not receive country of origin information that it determined to be reliable.